-There is also basic accommodation up there you can rent if you need to stay, which some school groups use. about 10 years ago
+There is also basic accommodation up there you can rent if you need to stay, which some school groups use. almost 12 years ago

 Tasmania has amazing kayaking, particularly around the Cradle and Mersey Valleys (both in north / north-west of state).
 Classic advanced / steep rivers to look our for in this region are Lea River (Class IV), Leven Canyon (Class IV - V) and Cataract Gorge (Class V).

 Good beginner / intermediate runs are Upper Mersey River, Lake Rowallan to Lake Parangana (Class II-III), Iris River (Class III-IV), North Esk River (Class III-IV), Fisher River (Class III) and Leven River, Gunns Plains to Bannons Bridge (Class II-III).